thaimac/COMP3415_Project/README.md

 The software design pattern utilized in this application was the Model-View-Controller (MVC) paradigm.
 The implementation of this looks as follows:

 <div align=center><img src="/images/MVC.png" /></div>

+# Operation Instructions

+The operation instructions for this app are as follows:

+1. Main Page

+Here you have 2 options
+  a) Learn more about our app and its objective by clicking *Learn More*, or,
+  b) Begin answering questions on the way to getting your personalized results by selecting *Get your pie*

+2. Question Sequence

+Answer our series of questions, one by one, to obtain your results.
+Upon answering the last question you will be presented with the final screen before results are shown.
+Click *Get results* to obtain your personalized portfolio

+3. Portfolio Reveal

+This is the section of the app where you'll be provided with your personalized portfolio recommendation.
+It begins by explaining our results and giving an overview of the chosen holdings.
+Below this section will be the categorized distribution of holddings with recommendations for each.